mbforbes/mapgen/report/report.md

 nothing (light grey) (blocks are colored this way), (2) buildings (red polygons), (3) roads (yellow lines), (4) water (blue polygons), (5) pedestrian areas (darker grey polygons), (6) pedestrian walkways (darker grey lines), (7) parks (green polygons).
-Two example renderings are shown below in Figure TODO:
+Four example renderings are shown below in Figure TODO:

 <br />

 ![example regions](img/example_regions.png)

-_Figure TODO: Two example regions in the dataset for task 2._
+_Figure TODO: Four example regions in the dataset for task 2.
+The dataset exhibits a wide variety in the correct number of buildings in the output, as can be seen by the second column, which should be left mostly blank.
+Furthermore, note the presence of pedestrian footpaths around which buildings should not be generated (left and rightmost columns), the presence of buildings along the pier (third column), and the variety of block shapes around which buildings must be placed (columns one versus four)._

 <br />

-### Scraping
+#### Scraping

 The only additional complication with rendering larger map segments is that the amount of map data required is significantly greater.
 We address this by